jlmoldan/nagios2/README.md

 # Next Steps
-Build the docker image with:   docker build -t nagios . --no-cache <br>
+Build the docker image with:   docker build -t nervios . --no-cache <br>
 after the build is complete enter the container (docker run -it %imagename%) <br> run the two scripts and answer the questions. <br> sh nagios2/naginstall.sh <br>